 Types of FEMA Housing Needs Assistance

 FEMA offers people in disaster areas different types of housing assistance to help them through the disaster.
-The types of assistance include Temporary Housing, Repairs, Replacement, and Permanent Housing Construction.
+Examples of assistance include Temporary Housing, Repairs, Replacement, and Permanent Housing Construction.

-Temporary Housing (a place to live for a limited period of time): Temporary Housing can include a hotel stay, government provided housing, or a rental unit if available.
-More info about housing rental resources.
+Temporary Housing (a place to live for a limited period of time): Temporary Housing can include a hotel stay, government-provided housing, or a rental unit if available.

 Repair: Money is available to homeowners to repair damage from the disaster to their primary residence that is not covered by insurance.
 The goal is to make the damaged home safe, sanitary, and functional.